robot-education/robot-handbook/readme.md

 1. Install [docker desktop](https://www.docker.com/products/docker-desktop/).
 2. Install [vs-code](https://code.visualstudio.com/download).
 3. Add the **Dev Containers** extension to vs-code.
+4. Launch Docker Desktop on your computer.
-4. Open the command Palette (*Ctrl + Shift + P*), and run the *Dev Containers: Open Folder in Container* task.
+5. Open the command Palette (*Ctrl + Shift + P*), and run the *Dev Containers: Open Folder in Container* task.
 Select a folder containing a local copy of this repository.

-When the dev container is opened for the first time, it is expected for the code to run for some time.

 ## Files
 Python packages may be added to `requirements.txt`.
 Packages may be added to `setup.sh`.